hashicorp/consul/notes/coredns-1.6.2.md

 This is a bug fix release, but it also features a new plugin called [*azure*](/plugins/azure).

-It's compiled with Go 1.12.8 that incorperates fixes for HTTP/2 that may impact you if you use [DoH](https://tools.ietf.org/html/rfc8484).
+It's compiled with Go 1.12.8 that incorporates fixes for HTTP/2 that may impact you if you use [DoH](https://tools.ietf.org/html/rfc8484).

 # Plugins